albertovalzgris/markdown-cv/index.md

 ### Journal articles

 `forthcoming`
 Valz Gris, A. Beyond the boom.
-Genealogies of corridor urbanism in the making of the Lithium Triangle, Argentina and Chile. *Geoforum, 147*.
+Genealogies of corridor urbanism in the making of the Lithium Triangle, Argentina and Chile. *Geoforum*.
+Online first.

-`2022`
+`forthcoming`
 Valz Gris, A. COSCO e l’urbanizzazione ‘turbolenta’ del porto del Pireo. *Territorio* (103), 31-36. https://doi.org/10.3280/TR2022-103\*\**

 `2022`